 Hobson eloquently said “We cannot afford to be color blind.
 We have to be color brave.”
 I don’t want anyone to be color blind; I want them to see race.
 I want them to invite it into their life.
 I want it to be a purpose, a calling for them.
 And, ultimately, what I’m asking them to be is not color blind, but color brave — that you’re willing to have those uncomfortable conversations about race, that you’re willing to bring these differences into your inner circle.
 And I think that ultimately leads to more tolerance and a better world.”

-Race is intrinsically tied to people’s identity, culture, heritage, language, country and sometimes their faith. .
-Being colorblind invalidates who a person of color is and all of their experiences, it equates their race and color with something negative and unspeakable.
-A person of color doesn’t have the luxury or privilege of being colorblind.
-If you can’t discuss an issue how can you solve it.
-Color blindness is a form of conscious and unconscious bias and those that use color blindness as way to avoid or prove that they are not racist are being disingenuous.
-While they Viola Davis, Meryl Steep and Rita Moreno are amazing award winning actresses, Viola Davis is unapologetically a black woman and Rita Moreno is unapologetically a Latina, both of them are proud of their heritage.
-Color blindness dismisses and disrespects her who these women are at their core.
+Viola Davis, Meryl Steep and Rita Moreno are amazing award winning actresses,.
+Meryl Streep is unapologetically her authentic self, Viola Davis is unapologetically a black woman and Rita Moreno is unapologetically Latina, all of them are proud of their heritage.
+Color blindness specifically dismisses and disrespects who Viola and Rita are at their core.
 Being color brave requires you to acknowledge, address and value their racial and cultural identities and every other person of color.
 The first step is to be brave and admit that being colorblind is a problem and show courage in the face of discomfort to engage in the conversation.